Quick Overview of Sydney Public Transportation

-One of Sydney’s standout features is the gorgeous Sydney Harbour, and all it takes to enjoy this grand vista is to hop on one of the many ferries toing and froing across the harbour.
+One of Sydney’s standout features is the gorgeous Sydney Harbour, and all it takes to enjoy this grand vista is to hop on one of the many ferries toing and froing across the harbor.
 The Sydney Ferry Service is a popular attraction and carries more than 14 million people on its decks every year.

 Ferries to the west of Circular Quay are accessible via Darling Harbor but there are two wharves – one at the Aquarium, and the other at King St Wharf.
 Pay attention to the timetable and make sure you go to the right one as they are only separated by 50 meters.

-Sydney Trams (Light Rail)
+Trams (Light Rail) in Sydney.

 There is a tram system that runs through Sydney to Chinatown, Haymarket, Darling Harbour, Star City Hotel & Casino, and also passing by the Sydney Fish Markets.
 From there you continue through to the inner city suburbs of Glebe, Lilyfield to Dulwich Hill, and Annandale.
 It’s also possible to travel via this service using an Opal card.

 An exciting new development for Sydney’s transport infrastructure is the construction of the new Sydney Light Rail.
 This new transport system has been designed from the ground up to make it simple and convenient for travelers getting around the inner city area.
-It’s going to be a 12km route with 19 stops, starting at Circular Quay and traveling along George St to Central Station, then on to Surry Hills and Moore Park, Kensington and Kingsford via Anzac Parade, and then on to Randwick via Alison Road and High Street.
+It’s going to be a 12km route with 19 stops, starting at Circular Quay and traveling along George St to Central Station, then on to Surry Hills and Moore Park, Kensington, and Kingsford via Anzac Parade, and then on to Randwick via Alison Road and High Street.

 At peak times the service is expected to operate at a frequency of every four minutes with a high seating capacity and reliable services.
-During special events extra services are expected to be incorporated to take up the load.
+During special events, extra services are expected to be incorporated to take up the load.
 Socialites will no doubt be excited about the new dining opportunities opening between Hunter and Bathurst Streets along George St. It’s envisioned that this will be an entertainment capital of Sydney with planned creative spaces and outdoor entertainment.
-The first Light Rail tracks were laid on 11 August this year, so construction is well under way, with the service expected to be taking its first passengers in 2019.
+The first Light Rail tracks were laid on 11 August this year, so construction is well underway, with the service expected to be taking its first passengers in 2019.

-Safety and Night Travel on Sydney’s Public Transport
+Safety and night travel on Sydney's public transport.

-Between the hours of 3.00 pm and 6.00 am there are high visibility police officers and plain clothes officers patrolling stops as well as trains, buses, ferries, and light rail services.
+Between the hours of 3.00 pm and 6.00 am there are high visibility police officers and plainclothes officers patrolling stops as well as trains, buses, ferries, and light rail services.
 There is also a network of 10,000 CCTV cameras to provide further safety to travelers.

 Some tips for traveling safely at night include using well-lit roads and walkways, standing in a brightly lit area while waiting on a platform near a CCTV or emergency help point, and sitting close to the guard’s compartment (indicated by a blue light).
-Also try to sit near other passengers to avoid becoming too isolated.
+Also, try to sit near other passengers to avoid becoming too isolated.

-Surfboards Bikes and Animals on Sydney Public Transport
+Surfboards and bikes on Sydney public transport.

 If you are using an Opal card, you can take your bike on any Sydney or Intercity train for free.
 Ticket holders can only take bikes on board during weekend travel or they can pay a child’s fare for the bike during peak hours.
 It’s possible to take surfboards on trains but only if they are not going to disrupt other passengers – so peak hour travel with your board is not recommended.